the-coder-man/emulation-boy/README.md

 *  Lightweight and easy to install — no nonsense!

  upload your `.gb`, `.gbc`, or `.gba` files in and hit the upload button — it’s that easy.
-Note: This emulator is not affilated with nintendo Please only use ROMs that you legally own.
+Note: This emulator is not affiliated with nintendo Please only use ROMs that you legally own.